Topological edge and corner states and fractional corner charges in blue phosphorene: Edge States of Blue Phosphorene

 where $H_{90^\circ} (k)$ and $H_{\mathrm{SK}} (k)$ are the Hamiltonians of the nanoribbon of the $90^{\circ}$ and the Slater-Koster models, respectively, and $0 \leq \lambda \leq 1$ is the deformation parameter.
 By diagonalizing $H_{\lambda}(k)$, we obtain the band structure of nanoribbons.

-For the armchair case, we consider a ribbon with width of $7a$, which is of the same size as the DFT calculation [Fig.~\ref{fig:ribbonstructure,DFTband}(a)].
+For the armchair case, we consider a ribbon with width of $7a$, which is of the same size as the DFT calculation [Fig.~\ref{fig:ribbonstructure_DFTband}(a)].
 Figure \ref{fig:deformationandTB}(a) shows the band structure of $90^{\circ}$ model ($\lambda = 0$) and that of the Slater-Koster model ($\lambda$ = 1).
 The red curves represent the bands of the edge states, which are defined by the condition that more than $90\%$ of the probability amplitude is localized within an interval of length $\tau(=a/\sqrt{3})$ from the edge sites.
+Here we set the cut-off length such that it is around the typical decay length of the in-gap states and much smaller than the ribbon width, to correctly distinguish the bulk states and the edge states.
+A small change in the cut-off length does not affect the identification, except for some marginal edge states which are energetically very close to the bulk states.
 We observe that the band structure of the Slater-Koster model ($\lambda$ = 1) is deformed into the $90^{\circ}$ model ($\lambda = 0$) without closing the bulk gap, i.e. without a topological phase transition, and hence the WCs shown in the bottom panel of Fig.~\ref{fig:90modelexp_new}(b) are unchanged through the deformation.
 The edge state bands remain almost intact during the deformation.

 The origin of the edge state bands can be explained in terms of broken Wannier orbitals at the boundary of the system.
 As argued, the edge states appear when the center of the Wannier orbital is cut by the boundary.
 In the case of blue phosphorene, three Wannier functions are localized at the three inequivalent bonds.
 At the edge of the armchair nanoribbon, two Wannier orbitals corresponding to $p_x'$ and $p_z'$ sectors are broken per super unit cell [Fig.~\ref{fig:90modelexp_new}(c)].
 The number of broken Wannier orbitals per super unit cell coincides with the number of the edge state bands per side, $N_{\mathrm{edge}} = 2$.